UniversalDependencies/docs/_v2/index.md

    predictable from the syntactic relation and vice versa?
 For example, does “det” imply “DET” (rather than “PRON”) or does “DET” imply “det” (or both or neither)?
 Coming up with a more consistent set of principles for making these decisions will be important to achieve (better) cross-language consistency.
+1. **[Features.](features.html)** Check the [language-specific features](/ext-feat-index.html) and values defined so far in our treebanks.
+Add new values to existing features where necessary.
+Do we need entire new features as well?
+Evidentiality perhaps?

 ## Proposed revisions

 1. Remove [u-dep/nsubjpass](), [u-dep/csubjpass](), and [u-dep/auxpass]() from the list of universal relations.
 [Discussion](core_dependents.html)
 1. Require language-specific subtypes to be used for true syntactic subtypes, not cross-classification of syntax/semantics.
-[Discussion](enhanced_dependencies.html)
+[Discussion](enhanced.html)
+1. Remove [u-dep/remnant]() from universal relations.
+Use promotion + enhanced representation to annotate ellipsis.
+[Discussion](ellipsis.html)
+1. New general principles for form vs. function in POS assignment, and new proposal for categorizing the pronominal words.
+[Discussion](form_vs_function.html)